List of DC Comics characters: T: Powers and abilities of Typhoon

 Typhoon generates a whirlwind around the lower half of his body that enables him to fly or hover.
 Typhoon can also project lightning from his fingertips, channeling the energy at times as powerful electric blasts.
 Typhoon can also generate storms of tremendous strength that generate tornadoes and driving hail.
 Typhoon can also grow in size relevant to size of the storm system he is generating.
 At times, he has grown larger than a skyscraper when generating a storm system of sufficient strength.

+Tyrannko

+Tyrannko is a character appearing in American comic books published by DC Comics.
+He first appeared in All-Star Superman #3 and was created by Grant Morrison and Frank Quitely.

+Tyrannko is the Dino-Czar of a race of dinosauroid-like creatures called Subterranosauri and the father of Krull.